jwworth/jakeworth/content/blog/developer-reading-list.md

   A clear, concise overview of how good UI reduces the amount of arbitrary choices we ask of our users.
 - Metz, Sandi. _Practical Object Oriented Design in Ruby_.
 Sandi is my hero!
-  Perhaps the defining introduction to Object-Oriented Programming. exceptional.
+  Perhaps the defining introduction to Object-Oriented Programming.
+Exceptional.
 - Olsen, Russ. _Eloquent Ruby_.
 What is the 'Ruby Way'?
 Move beyond competence and into fluency.
 - Shaw, Zed. _Learn Ruby the Hard Way: A Simple and Idiomatic Introduction to